microchip-pic-avr-tools/powersmart-dcld/publish/ThumbDrive Version/resources/readme.txt

 Performance issues introduced by increasing number of debugging messages being generated during the code generation process resulted in conflicts with the internal event handler when users kept changing options and values while the generator was running in the background.
 As a result, coefficient values did not get applied/updated as expected.
 b.
 Control Output Data Provider pushed wrong data value during runtime In single-bit shift mode with output factor scaling, the Control Output Data Provider accessed the wrong working register when pushing data to user variables.
-d.
+c.
 When context management was enabled, working registers of MAC instructions got restored in the wrong sequence Working registers pushed to the stack need to be restored in reverse order to end up in the same place again.
 An error in the code generation script, however, restored the MAC working registers in the same sequence as they were saved, eventually scrambling the context.
-e.
+d.
 In Fast Floating Point Scaling mode with Adaptive Gain Control enabled, the factor multiplication corrupted data pointers causing the filter computation to fail
 In some implementations the adaptive gain modulation routine accidentally overwrote pointers used by the fast floating point filter computation corrupting the result.
-f.
+e.
 In Single-Bit Shifting mode with Output Factor Scaling, conditions occurred, where coefficients got rescaled by one bit but this rescaling was not included in the output scaler computation
 A floor in the coefficient scaler calculation of DCLD resulted in two different results for each coefficient scaler.
 As a result, each coefficient got scaled a second time by one bit by which the coefficient value output on the GUI showed non-sensical results.
 The coefficients generated in code, however, were correct.

 Change Notes - Impact on Existing Projects: